dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app outside the Mac App Store, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.
 A distribution provisioning profile contains an App ID and a developer ID application certificate.
 You'll need to create a developer ID application certificate to identify yourself or your organization, if you don't already have one.
 In addition, you'll need to create developer ID installer certificate to sign your app's installer package.

-The process of provisioning a Mac Catalyst app for distribution outside the Mac App Store is as follows:
+The process for provisioning a .NET MAUI Mac Catalyst app for distribution outside the Mac App Store is as follows:

 1. Create a certificate signing request.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
 1. Create a developer ID application certificate.
 For more information, see [Create a developer ID application certificate](#create-a-developer-id-application-certificate).